nephlm/book/README.md

 Some basic stats about scenes.
 Generally prints out the titles of the scenes in order.
 Also includes word counts and the order number within the folder it is in.

 It also shows the total word count and max pk.
-Now that the `new` command the max pk isn't that relevant anymore.
+Now that the `new` command exists the max pk isn't that relevant anymore.
 This whole command is nearly only useful as debugging.

 ```
 $ book stats ~/Documents/my_novel